• About

 Share on WhatsappShare on FacebookShare on TwitterShare on Linkedin

-Motorists in Abuja Wednesday said they are beginning to witness fewer queues at petrol filling stations since the weekend, but that comes with a N20 hike as major stations shunned the N165 official rate and now sell petrol for N185 per litre in Abuja and Kano.
+Motorists in Abuja on Wednesday said they are beginning to witness fewer queues at petrol filling stations since the weekend, but that comes with a N20 hike as major stations shunned the N165 official rate and now sell petrol for N185 per litre in Abuja and Kano.

 ADVERTISEMENT

-Some motorists at the stations said rather than the long queues and scarcity, they are comfortable buying at the new rate without spending hours looking for petrol.
+Some motorists at the stations said that, rather than the long queues and scarcity, they are comfortable buying at the new rate without spending hours looking for petrol.

 ADVERTISEMENT

 Mr Amos Enehi also said consumers have no choice at the hands of oil marketers.
-“It is a huge energy crisis we are facing here in Abuja but we don’t have a choice, so we will buy at that rate.
-We call on the government to make necessary interventions to address this issue because petrol still sells at N165 in Lagos, why is Abuja different?”
+“It is a huge energy crisis we are facing here in Abuja, but we don’t have a choice, so we will buy at that rate.
+We call on the government to make necessary interventions to address this issue because petrol still sells at N165 in Lagos, but why is Abuja different?”

 RelatedPosts

-Also in Kano, Daily Trust found that major stations that sold for N165/l last week now sell for N185 while other stations selling for N200 earlier, now sell the product for N220.
+Also in Kano, Daily Trust found that major stations that sold for N165/l last week now sell for N185 while other stations selling for N200 earlier now sell the product for N220.

 Amkar station sold for N220 while major stations like A A Rano and Aliko Oil now sell for N185, rising from N165.

-Another motorist Usman Abdulkadir Eder said: “We woke up on Tuesday with a hike in the price,” he revealed.
+Another motorist, Usman Abdulkadir Eder, said, “We woke up on Tuesday with a hike in the price,” he revealed.

 A member of the Independent Petroleum Marketers Association of Nigeria (IPMAN), Oladele Amusan, said the marketers have no choice because the cost of running their stations has increased following the hike in diesel prices.

-“We have been crying to the Nigerian Midstream and Downstream Petroleum Regulatory Authority (NMDPRA) for help and they have done their best but that has not solved the problem in Abuja and the hinterlands,” he noted.
+“We have been crying to the Nigerian Midstream and Downstream Petroleum Regulatory Authority (NMDPRA) for help, and they have done their best, but that has not solved the problem in Abuja and the hinterlands,” he noted.

 An IPMAN official in Kano said the cost of transporting petrol from the coastal area has risen by 300% increase and that caused the hike in petrol price.